Tips & Guides — 27 Mar 2023

 All departments should be on the same page to ensure consistency, so you’ll need regular catch-ups to monitor how things are going.

 Introducing new software can be difficult, because it takes time for everyone to figure out how it works and how to get the best out of it.
 It certainly helps if you choose user-friendly tools with robust onboarding support and provide training to all users.
-If you’re migrating your in-house partner marketing to SaaS, Affise makes it simple by seamlessly transferring all your data.
+That’s one of the reasons why it’s really important to pick the right partnership marketing software.
+If you’re migrating your in-house partner marketing to SaaS referral marketing software, Affise makes it simple by seamlessly transferring all your data.

 Now, onto some all-important best practices…